MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 The [Bot Framework](https://dev.botframework.com/) is a rich SDK used to create bots using C#, Java, Python, and JavaScript.
 If you already have a bot that is based on the Bot Framework, you can easily modify it to work in Teams.
 Use either C# or Node.js to take advantage of our [SDKs](/microsoftteams/platform/#pivot=sdk-tools).
 These packages extend the basic Bot Builder SDK classes and methods as follows:

-* Use specialized card types like the Office 365 connector card.
+* Use specialized card types like the connector card for Microsoft 365 Groups.
 * Set Teams-specific channel data on activities.
 * Process message extension requests.